 The next most important piece of running equipment for some of us is a very supportive sports bra.
 I loved the Champion Powerback personally.
 Unfortunately, they stopped making it (I hate it when companies stop making your favorite item!).

 After that, a lot of it’s personal preference.
 I’ve collected an array of running tights, shorts, compression shorts, wicking t-shirts, tanks, long-sleeve layering performance shirts, jackets, etc. that help keep me warm, keep me cool, and keep the wind and wet out.

 Again, personal preference.
 What’s around you?
 Which routes will be the most tempting because of their beauty, convenience, challenge or ease?

 Having a variety of routes to pick from in both scenery and distance is nice.
 In fact, if boredom is a risk for you, it’s probably necessary.

-iPod or not?
+Earbuds and Music or not?

-I almost never run with my iPod.
+I almost never ran with my iPod.
 I like to hear a) the cars, since almost all my routes are along the road, b) any dogs that might come charging out ready to bite my head off and c) the birds.

 Alone or with others?

 I know some who always run with others, either from need for motivation or to have company.